The regulation of Syndicates and Racing Clubs is a key priority for the BHA.

 Upcoming changes for Racing Clubs

-From early 2022, the BHA will also begin auditing a proportion of Racing Club contracts to ensure compliance with the Code of Conduct and to ensure all mandated terms are covered.
+From mid-2022, the BHA will also begin auditing a proportion of Racing Club contracts to ensure compliance with the Code of Conduct and to ensure all mandated terms are covered.